rlktradewright/tradebuild-platform/Docs/UserGuides/BuildingTradeBuild/BuildingTradeBuild.md

    `TradeWright.TradeBuild.Platform`
    `TradeWright.TradeBuild.ServiceProviders`
+   `TradeWright.TradeBuild.ExternalComponents`

-9. Register the TradeWright common .dll's and .ocx's:
+9. Register the TradeWright Common components and the External components:

    * Open a Visual Studio 2017 developer command prompt as Administrator to ensure that the regsvr32exe program is on the path).
 The easiest way to